Practical Nursing diploma

 4. Current Standard First Aid certificate (16 hours minimum) at time of application.

-5. Basic Rescuer — Level C certificate.
+5. Basic Rescuer — Level C certificate (included in the Standard First Aid certificate).
 Currency must be maintained throughout the program.

 7. Successful completion of a security clearance check.
 Criminal record check